sdoering01/neopult/README.md

 # Neopult

+> This documentation is not yet finished.
+Quotes starting with "TODO" indicate
+> work that is yet to be done.

 Neopult is an extensible and customizable synchronous teaching platform.
 It is primarily suited for online university lectures with one presenter.